Calvià

 Calvià ([kəlviˈa]) is a municipality on the island of Majorca, part of the Spanish autonomous community of the Balearic Islands.
 It is located in the southwestern part of the island of Majorca, between the Serra de Tramuntana and the Serra de Na Burguesa.
 The municipal seat is the town of Calvià Vila.

 Calvià has an approximate area of 145 km2.
 It is bordered on the north by the municipalities of Puigpunyent and Estellencs, Palma de Mallorca (Palma), the island's capital to the east, Andratx to the west and to the south by the Mediterranean Sea.

 According to the 2008 census, the municipality had a population of 50,777 inhabitants, of whom 18,046 were foreigners.
 Today, it is the second most populated area of the entire archipelago Balearic after Palma, and also an area that has the largest number of tourists in the islands.
 Its population is scattered around the different urban centers created as a result of tourism development and twentieth century urbanization.

-The historical epic that marked the most important local culture and traditions regarding the rest of Mallorca is the landing in Santa Ponsa on 10 September 1229 of King James I of Aragon, and the subsequent conquering of Muslims who had invaded in the year 903.
+The historical epic that marked the most important local culture and traditions regarding the rest of Mallorca is the landing in Santa Ponça on 10 September 1229 of King James I of Aragon, and the subsequent conquering of Muslims who had invaded in the year 903.
 Since 1248, Calvià has had its own parochial church, Sante Ihoannes Caviano.
 Despite the popularity and use of the official shield locally, the municipality has no flag.

 Toponymy

 The origin of the place name is subject to conjecture but is believed to be from the patronymic Latin calvianum, derived from the personal name of Calvius.
 According to the philologist Antoni Maria Alcover, it comes from the word Caluus, meaning "burn" or "be hot", testament to the arid land that contains no vegetation.
 The official name is Calvià (with a grave accent), but in Castilian, Calviá (with an acute accent) is used.

-Officially, the adjective to refer to inhabitants of Calvià is calvienses or calvieros.
-However, more widespread use in both Catalan and in its Castilian translation is calvianero/a.
+Officially, the adjective to refer to inhabitants of Calvià is calvianenc or calvianenca.
+However, more widespread use in both Catalan and in its Castilian translation is calvianer / calvianera.
 This is used by agencies such as the Institut Calvianer d'Esports del Ajuntament de Calvià and the Asociación Calvianera.